What is GPT-4?

 - GPT-4 is trained to limit the possibility of harmful responses and refuse to respond to requests for disallowed content.
 For example, GPT-4 was trained to refuse queries about synthesizing dangerous chemicals and answered questions about buying cigarettes without encouraging smoking.

-- GPT-4 is better at basic mathematics than GPT-3 despite not being connected to a calculator.
+- GPT-4 is better at basic mathematics than GPT-3.

 When was GPT-4 released?